 However, shoppers are blurring the lines between digital and physical channels while in the store.
 Data shows that the store, the associates, and the point-of-sale (POS) technology can no longer stand alone from the rest of the brand experience.
 Instead, they will become an integral part of a unified engagement platform.

 of shoppers have purchased a product online to pick up in-store

 of shoppers have researched a product online using a mobile device while in-store

 of shoppers have scanned a QR code to learn more about a product while in-store

 Unifying the store with digital components is not a new concept: Nearly 50% of retail executives say they offered ship-from-store; buy online, pick up in store; and online returns to stores prior to the health crisis.
-However, the pandemic accelerated transformation, with retailers introducing click & collect, contactless payments, and appointment scheduling.
-They also prioritised partnerships with third-party delivery apps, like Deliveroo, when traditional fulfillment channels were constrained.
+However, the pandemic accelerated transformation, with retailers introducing curbside pickup, contactless payments, and appointment scheduling.
+They also prioritized partnerships with third-party delivery apps, like Instacart and Deliveroo, when traditional fulfillment channels were constrained.

 When it comes to what retailers plan to keep post-pandemic, fulfillment options have the most staying power.
 Data also suggests that pandemic-era investments in emerging technologies like augmented reality (AR) and virtual reality (VR) have a high retention rate — signaling further opportunity for innovation.

 Retail executives plan to retain the following in-store capabilities post-pandemic:

 *Respondents are retailers that introduced the service during the pandemic and plan to retain the service.

 The store associate’s role is evolving beyond greeting, scanning, and bagging.
 Stopgap measures to keep associates working amid temporary store closures, from acting as customer service agents to virtual stylists to pickers and packers and even brand influencers, are here to stay.